About this class

 Topics we cover

-- Scene work: reading, interpreting, and performing short scenes
+- Scene study: reading, analyzing, and performing short scenes

 Who it's for